About Beacon

 Meet Joanna

-Joanna Beatty is proud to be a member of the special education community, a place she found herself calling home beginning 30 years ago.
+For 30 years and counting, Joanna Beatty is proud to be a member of the special education community.
 Starting her career as a preschool teacher assistant, Joanna quickly moved into the world of early childhood special education, working as a paraprofessional while studying to become a school psychologist.
-In her decades as a school psychologist, Joanna has worked with children ages Birth to 26, and has collaborated on the development of hundreds (thousands?) of IEPs, IFSPs, 504s, behavior plans, transition plans, and intervention plans.
+In her decades as a school psychologist, Joanna worked with ages Birth to 26, and collaborated on the development of hundreds (thousands?) of IEPs, IFSPs, 504s, and behavior, transition, and intervention plans.

-Joanna has specialized in coaching educators in inclusion, literacy, interventions, compliance, and best practices in evaluation, as well as coaching families of children with disabilities.
+Joanna specializes in coaching educators on best practices in inclusion, interventions, compliance, and evaluation, as well as coaching families of children with disabilities.
 She earned her Domestic Relations Mediation Training Certificate through Oakland Mediation Center and has employed mediation skills throughout every aspect of her career.
 Her favorite role as a school psychologist has been that of early interventionist, and she is proud to hold the Early Childhood Family Specialist endorsement from the Michigan Association of Infant Mental Health.
-Joanna approaches her work with a strong sense of justice, a reverence for individuality among learners, and the belief that families are the experts on their own children.
+Joanna approaches her work with a strong sense of social justice, a reverence for individuality among learners, and the belief that families are the experts on their own children.

-Joanna and her family recently built Acorn Family Retreats, a vacation rental on Lake Huron in Tawas City, Michigan that hosts educators and their families.
+Joanna and her family recently built Acorn Family Retreats, a vacation rental on Lake Huron in Tawas City, Michigan with a special focus on hosting educators and their families.
 When not "special educating" or cleaning Acorn House for the next guest, Joanna can be found walking in the woods, reading with her dog, or resting by the water.

 Why Otters?